matthias-reis/carda-gatsby/content/articles/2023/02/an-evening-with-knives.md

 **Marco:** It's been a pleasure!

-An Evening With Knives released their long-awaited live album "Sense of Gravity" yesterday.
+An Evening With Knives released their eagerly awaited live album "Sense of Gravity" yesterday.
 You can find it on all streaming platforms!

 [Read my review of "Sense of Gravity" by An Evening With Knives now](/2021/06/an-evening-with-knives-sense-of-gravity/).